NextCenturyCorporation/AIDA-Interchange-Format/README.md

      translation of these examples is in `python/tests/Examples.py`.
 If you run either set of examples, the corresponding Turtle output will be dumped.

-	 * Validation tests that use the Kotlin implementation of AIF are located at `src/test/java/edu/isi/gaia/ExamplesAndValidationTests`.
-	 * Validation tools for the Python output is currently in progress.

 *    code to translate from the TAC KBP Coldstart++ KB format into this format.
      `src/main/java/edu/isi/gaia/ColdStart2AidaInterchange.kt`.
 ColdStart is only available
 	 in Kotlin and is unsupported.